Rishabhsinghinfo/alarmclock/README.md

     the alarm you set is not gone.
 When you revisit the page you find it same as you left

-◼️  It also remembers at what time did you set alarm last time.
+◼️  It also remembers at what time did you set alarm last time

 ▶️  LANGUAGE USING ▶️